Resucits555/Realis-game/README.md

 How a cell should behave is not fully known yet, but that's what I already came up with:
 Imagine a 3x3px quadratic object out of cells with the same type.
-The middle one has connections to the cells in a one pixel radius around it.
+Each one has connections to the cells in a one pixel radius around it, so the middle one is connected to all the other cells.
-These should always stay in the radius and only can move around the cell to make the object rotate.
+These should always stay in the radius and only can move around the middle cell to make the object rotate.
 A cell can only disconnect if the force is more than the element can withstand.
-Any force given to one of the cells should be distibuted to the other cells and cannot vanish (conservation of energy).
+Any force given to one of the cells should be distributed to the other cells and cannot vanish (conservation of energy).
 The amount of cells can only be changed by drawing and deleting with the mouse.

+Both force and velocity of a cell are represented by the same variable "linVelocity" as they're mutually exclusive:
+Only one of them is useful at a time.

 Bending objects are realised with the "origin" variable.
-It points to the position where the cell would be if there is no pressure.
+It points to the position where the cell would be if there was no pressure.
 There should always be generated a force in direction to origin based on the distance.

-Any suggestions to give more clarity how the sim should work at the end would be highly appreciated.

 ## Compilation

-To compile you need to:
+For compilation you need cmake and git.

+In Visual Studio, do the following:
 1. Create a new folder build
 2. Go to that folder in the console
 3. Type "cmake .."

-When finished, you can use Visual studio to compile the project through the solution
+When finished, set "main" as the startup project in view/solution explorer and run the project

+If you use something else, I can't help.

 ## Current state

 The project is in it's very starting phase.
-Right now it's just like a very bad paint replica with one color and one shape.

 The sim is very small but should be made bigger in future.
 Now the size is just enough to test the current features.

+The name is not fixed, it could change anytime.